-A. Students who complete the current academic probation or suspension semester with a semester GPA of 2.0 or higher will be permitted to return to Victoria College the next semester.
-Students will meet with the Dean of Academic Support and Student Success for a personal interview and will adhere to the terms of the Agreement of Understanding for Academic Suspension.
+1. Students who are on academic suspension and fail to increase their cumulative GPA to a 2.0 or higher at the end of the semester, but make a semester GPA of 2.0 or higher will remain on academic suspension the following semester.
+They will be permitted to return to Victoria College the following semester, but must meet with the Dean of Academic Support & Student Success for a personal interview, adhere to the terms of the

-Students on academic suspension will be required to meet weekly with a success coach.
+Agreement of Understanding for Academic Suspension, and are required to continue meeting bi-weekly with a success coach.

 If the student is absent from two meetings with a success coach, the student will be dropped from all enrolled courses.
-A hold preventing future registrations will also be added to the student account until the student meets with the Dean of Academic Support and Student Success.
+A hold-preventing future registrations will also be added to the student account until the student meets with the Dean of Academic Support & Student Success:

-B. Students who do not complete the current academic probation or suspension semester with a semester GPA of 2.0 or higher will not be permitted to return to Victoria College until one long semester (fall or spring) has elapsed.
+2. Students who are on academic suspension and fail to increase their cumulative and semester GPA to a 2.0 or higher will not be permitted to return to Victoria College until one long semester (fall or spring) has elapsed.
+Once the long semester is complete, the student's academic standing reverts to academic probation and they can enroll in classes.